KyuuKiya/kyuukiya.github.io/_pages/about.md

 <script type="text/javascript" src="//cdn.plu.mx/widget-popup.js"></script>
 <span class='anchor' id='about-me'></span>
 # About Me
-Jiye Qiu (邱 季野 / キュウ キヤ) is a doctoral student studying nuclear science and energy engineering at the Graduate School of Engineering, The University of Osaka.
-Research focus includes prompt gamma-ray imaging for boron neutron capture therapy, with broader interests in medical physics.
-Obtained Master of Engineering degree in nuclear science and energy engineering from the University of Osaka in 2024, and Bachelor of Engineering degree in biomedical engineering from the University of Sydney with first class honours in 2021. <br>
  <br>
 Research Keywords: Medical Physics, Radiation Measurement, Particle Therapy, Medical Imaging, Nuclear Medicine Instrumentation, Scintillation Counting, Monte Carlo Simulation, Deep Learning<br>
  <br>